lilyjma/durable-functions-quickstart-dotnet-azd/README.md

     ```shell
     git clone https://github.com/Azure-Samples/durable-functions-quickstart-dotnet-azd.git
-    cd FanOutFanIn
+    cd fanoutfanin
     ```

     You can also clone the repository from your own fork in GitHub.

 ## Prepare your local environment

-Navigate to the `FanOutFanIn` app folder and create a file in that folder named _local.settings.json_ that contains this JSON data:
+Navigate to the `fanoutfanin` app folder and create a file in that folder named _local.settings.json_ that contains this JSON data:

 ```json
 {